CNC Services Northwest

 Centroid Control Serial Numbers

-Centroid control serial numbers are generally 4-digit and 5-digit numbers.
-For many years it was conventional to prefix the serial number with the letter "K" for mill controls, "T" for lathe controls, and "M" for Magnum routers.
+Centroid control serial numbers are generally 4-digit, 5-digit or 6-digit numbers.
+For many years it was conventional to prefix the serial number with the letter "K" for mill controls, "T" for lathe controls, "M" for Magnum routers, and "A" for Ajax kits.
 However, the letters are optional, as the numbers fall in unique series.

 Serial Number SeriesControl ModelYearsDescription